How much will Orientation cost?

 What's the difference between Orientation week, Residence Orientation, and Commuter Orientation?

-Orientation Week starts on Monday, Sept.
-4 and is the main orientation for all incoming Vic students - it's filled with fun events and informational sessions to help you get adjusted to university.
+Orientation Week is the main orientation for all incoming Vic students - it's filled with fun events and informational sessions to help you get adjusted to university.

 Residence Orientation is on the Sunday just before the start of Orientation Week.
 It is designed to give first year residence students the opportunity to adjust to campus living, interact with floor mates, and meet their Dons before the upper year students return to residence.
 It gives the residence Dons a chance to share important information and give “insider tips” on making the most of university life.
 Res-O is mandatory for all incoming students planning to live in residence; commuter students staying in residence during Orientation are expected to participate as well.

-Commuter Orientation takes place 3 weeks before Res-O and O-Week - Aug 12-13 - and is an additional weekend of scheduled events for commuters.
+Commuter Orientation takes place 3 weeks before Res-O and O-Week and is an additional weekend of scheduled events for commuters.
 It serves as a first contact opportunity to make friends and get acquainted with university.
-Comm-O costs $40 for the weekend.
 For more information on O-Week and Comm-O, look under their respective tabs at the top of this page!

 Is there any faculty involvement during Orientation?